Developer Configuration (Usrcfg)

 Enabling XTAL during sleep will significantly increase power consumption.

-When using UART or LOGUART as a wake-up source, the voltage and clock source settings during sleep must be modified.
+When using UART or LOGUART as a wakeup source, the clock source during sleep need to be modified.
+The configurable parameters are as follows:

 .km0_audio_vad_on = FALSE,